Herbert Adams Gibbons

-Herbert Adams Gibbons (April 8, 1880 – August 7, 1934) was an American journalist who wrote about international politics and European colonialism during the early 20th century.
+Herbert Adams Gibbons (April 8, 1880 – August 7, 1934) was an American missionary and journalist who wrote about international politics and European colonialism during the early 20th century.

 He is best known for his books, The New Map of Asia, The New Map of Africa, and The New Map of Europe.
 He is also known for his seminal study, The Foundation of the Ottoman Empire, which he wrote in Istanbul during the early 20th century.

 Between 1908 and 1934, Gibbons was a foreign correspondent for several large New York newspapers.
 He was stationed in Greece, Spain, Turkey, Africa and China.
 His writings were syndicated in eighty newspapers in the United States.

 Both Gibbons and his wife saw the effects of the pre-World War I Armenian genocide and Greek genocide events and are credited with saving many lives in 1909.

 During the course of his career, Gibbons wrote more than two dozen books on international affairs and the shifting borders of the early 20th century.
 He lectured frequently about international politics, and was widely quoted in the media.
 Several of Gibbons' books are still in print today.
 He also wrote a comprehensive, two-volume biography of merchant-prince John Wanamaker.